Microsoft Teams

 6. The channel activation might take up to 1 minute.

 When the channel activation completes, the Microsoft Application Id field is automatically filled in.
-This is the MS Azure ID associated to your Druid bot.
+This is the MS Azure ID associated to your AI Agent.

 7. Copy the Microsoft Application Id as you will need the value at the next step.